bitrise-io/codesigndoc/README.md

 for example it prints a warning if your build requires multiple Code Signing Identities in order to complete an Xcode Archive.

+What this tool does:

+* Gathers all information required to do a clean Xcode Archive with your project.
+* Runs a clean Xcode Archive on your Xcode project.
+* From the Xcode logs it collects the Code Signing settings Xcode used during the Archive.
+* Prints the list of required code signing files.
+* Optionally it can also search for and export these files.

 ## Install / Run

 ### One-liner